Do mammals lay eggs?

 Use the resources below to answer the questions that follow.

-- What are some examples of marsupials?
+- What are four examples of marsupials?

 - How does parental care in marsupial mammals differ from parental care in placental mammals?